MIF-0/assert-that/README.md

-assert-that crate, which will help you to create better tests
+easy-assert crate, which will help you to create better tests

 Add dependency to your `Cargo.toml`
 ```